filamentphp/filament/packages/forms/docs/03-fields.md

 #### Ordering items

 By default, ordering `HasManyRepeater` items is disabled.
-This is because your related model needs an `order` column to store the order of related records.
+This is because your related model needs an `sort` column to store the order of related records.
 To enable ordering, you may use the `orderable()` method:

 ```php
 use App\Models\App;